Israel strikes across Gaza after allowing another small aid convoy into the besieged enclave

 On Saturday, 20 trucks entered Gaza in the first aid shipment into the territory since Israel imposed a complete siege at the start of the war.
 Israel allowed a second convoy of 15 trucks into Gaza on Sunday.
 Both entered from Egypt through the Rafah crossing, the only way into Gaza not controlled by Israel.

+An airstrike hit a residential building some 200 meters (yards) from the U.N. headquarters in Rafah on Monday, killing and wounding several people, according to an Associated Press reporter at the scene, underscoring the perils of humanitarian operations.

 COGAT, the Israeli defense body responsible for Palestinian civilian affairs, said the aid was allowed in at the request of the United States, and included water, food and medical supplies.
-It said everything was inspected by Israel before it was brought into Gaza.
+It said Israel inspected everything before it entered Gaza.

 In a Sunday phone call, Netanyahu and U.S. President Joe Biden “affirmed that there will now be continued flow of this critical assistance into Gaza,” the White House said in a statement.